SunsetSparkNYC/sunsetspark.org/donate.md

 <section>
   <h2 class="section-heading"><span>&#9829; Support Sunset Spark &#9829;</span></h2>

   <p>Sunset Spark needs your help.
 Like many, 2020 has been a financially difficult year for Sunset Spark.
 Without donors like you, we will not make it to 2021.
-As a 501(c)3 org, your tax-deductible donation will help us teach creative technology to families in-person and online and provide much needed tech support and assistance for immigrant families.</p>
+As a 501(c)3 org, your tax-deductible donation will help us teach creative technology and weird science to families in-person and online and provide much needed tech support and assistance for immigrant families.</p>

   <p>You can donate to us through the <a class="bold-link" href="https://paypal.com/us/fundraiser/charity/1524212">PayPal Giving Fund</a> or using the secure form below.
 We also accept checks via the mail by sending them to Sunset Spark, P.O.
 Box 320145, Brooklyn, NY 11232. <a class="bold-link" href="mailto:hello@sunsetspark.org">Reach out</a> if you'd like to give another way.</p>